craigl33/solution-file-processing/README.md

 That's it.
 Julia needs also to be installed on the system and if Julia should be used within python (only for unpacking the .zips to .h5 files) it also has to be initialized within python.
 There is a function for that in the code.

 If problems occur, see the Troubleshooting section in the [Documentation](docs/Documentation.md).

+Final step is to install the package locally, if you don't want to load it only relative to the project folder:

+    python -m pip install -e .

 ## Usage
 In the same project folder, create a new python file and import the package: